-Employees already on sick leave before a prearranged period of holiday may choose to cancel any days of holiday that coincide with the period of incapacity and treat them as sick leave.
+Employees already on sick leave before a pre-arranged period of holiday may choose to cancel any days of holiday that coincide with the period of incapacity and treat them as sick leave.

-Company sick pay will only be paid for such days if you comply with our Sickness Absence Policy, including notifying your manager immediately of your incapacity and obtaining medical evidence, even if you are abroad.
+Company sick pay will only be paid for such days (according to local law) if you comply with our Sickness Absence Policy, including notifying your manager immediately of your incapacity and obtaining medical evidence, even if you are abroad.